TharunAts/Detecting-Pneumonia-disease-by-using-chest-xrays/README.md

 Rapid, shallow breathing
 Sharp or stabbing chest pain that gets worse when you breathe deeply or cough Loss of appetite, low energy, and fatigue
-Nausea and vomiting, especially in small children Confusion, especially in older people
+Nausea and vomiting, especially in small children.
 # Chest X-Ray Images (Pneumonia)
 I will use the Chest X-Ray Images (Pneumonia) Dataset.
 You can find this dataset at Kaggle.
 It’s organized into 3 folders (train, test and val sets) and contains subfolders for each image category (Pneumonia/Normal).
 There are 5,863 X-Ray images (JPEG) and 2 categories (Pneumonia/Normal).